Collective decisions under uncertainty: efficiency, ex-ante fairness, and normalization: Special cases

-Since this axiom requires that \textit{any} compromise of the original acts be weakly better than either of the original ones, it is expected to instill a stronger egalitarian attitude of the social planner than \textit{weak preference for mixing}.
-As the following result shows, this axiom implies that the planner evaluates acts in the fairest way; that is, the relative maximin aggregation rule is derived.
+Since this axiom requires that \textit{any} compromise between two outcomes be weakly more desirable than at least one of them, it implies a stronger egalitarian attitude than \textit{weak preference for mixing} does.
+The following result shows that, together with the axioms in Lemma~\ref{lem:basic} and \textit{anonymity}, \textit{strong preference for mixing} implies that the social planner evaluates acts in the fairest way; that is, the relative maximin aggregation rule is derived.
+Note that \textit{anonymity} is indispensable for the following result to rule out extreme rules, such as dictatorship.